Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction: Analysis of Safety QP with Stability Penalty

 \section{Analysis of Safety QP with Stability Penalty}

 Here, we analyze the closed-loop properties of~\eqref{eq:control-affine-sys} under $u_{\epsilon}^{\safe}$.
-We first show how to choose $\epsilon$ to avoid undesired equilibria of the closed-loop system and then go on to solve Problems~\ref{pb:problem-1} and \ref{pb:problem-2}.
+We first show how to choose $\epsilon$ to avoid undesired equilibria of the closed-loop system and then go on to solve Problem~\ref{pb:problem-1}.
 Throughout the section,